IntensiCode/flutternoid/README.md

 - [X] BUG: game completed state not cleared after hiscore
 - [X] BUG: hiscore for web broken completely!? game over without enter hiscore + after, the score is still ranked!?
 - [X] BUG: vaus explodes multiple times if enemies hit in short sequence
+- [X] PERF: experiment: disable note sounds by default for web (or entirely?)
 - [X] README with screenshots and animated gif
 - [X] SHOW HOW TO PLAY AT FIRST START
 - [X] audio_players for Web?